chiubaca/chiubaca.github.io/_drafts/2017-01-24-lightning-tutorial-twitter-emoji-weather-forecast.md

 ---
 layout: post
-title:  "Lightning Tutorial : Twitter Emoji Weather Forecast "
+title:  "⚡ Tutorial : Twitter Emoji Weather Forecast "
-date:   2017-01-02 14:32:00 +0100
+date:   2017-01-31 16:35:00
 categories: tutorial
 ---

-This is a lightning tutorial explain how I did this .
+This is a lightning tutorial explain how to make your Twitter username give a weather forecast using Tweepy , PyOWM and PythonAnywhere.

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Automated the <a href="https://twitter.com/hashtag/100DaysOfCode?src=hash">#100DaysOfCode</a> counter in my bio.
-Oh, and my twitter username shows Londons weather in emoji now.
-All powered by Tweepy! 😁</p>— Alex Chiu ☔ (@chiubaca) <a href="https://twitter.com/chiubaca/status/819581877048721408">January 12, 2017</a></blockquote>
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-**Requirements:**
+It's a fun little hack which doesn't take much time to set up at all.

+**If you want to follow along , you'll need to :**

 - Have [pip](https://pip.pypa.io/en/stable/installing/) installed .
-- Basic Python knowledge.
+- Have basic Python knowledge.

 **Time Required:**